aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

   - BGP (default)
   - OSFP
   - ISIS is planned for a future release.
 - Only summary network addresses need to be defined.
-IP addresses are then assigned to each node, based on it's unique device id.
+IP addresses are then assigned to each node, based on its unique device id.
-  - To view IP address allocation and consumption, a summary is provided in the auto generated fabric documentation in Markdown format.
+  - To view IP address allocation and consumption, a summary is provided in the auto-generated fabric documentation in Markdown format.
 - The variables should be applied to all devices in the fabric.

 **Variables and Options:**